 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate will post a response to the discussion question in the appropriate Discussion Board Forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate will post a response to the question in the appropriate Discussion.
 The thread must be 300 words.
 The student will then post a 150-word reply to 2 other classmates’ threads.
 Weekly readings must be cited in the initial post and in at least 1 reply.
-This Course utilizes the Post-First feature in all Discussion Board Forums.
-(MLO: B, C, F, I)
+This Course utilizes the Post-First feature in all Discussions.
+(CLO: B, C, F, I)

 The candidate will take a 14-question survey that will assist the instructor in assessing the candidate’s attitude toward mathematics.
 There are no right or wrong answers.
 There is also no time limit.